canelhasmateus/diamond/vault/A/define/SoftwareMonoliths.md

 # SoftwareMonoliths

-The whole of your [[SoftwareSystem]] is served as a single "software application".
+The whole of your [[IndexSoftwareSystem]] is served as a single "software application".
 It might have and encompass the behavior of multiple modules, but the final #product would be a single [[SoftwareArtifact]], such as a #jar

 This is great in regards to [[Complexity]]: